Io uring

-Development is ongoing, worked on primarily by Jens Axboe at Meta.

 Interface

-It works by creating two circular buffers, called "queue rings", for storage of submission and completion of I/O requests, respectively.
+It works by creating two circular buffers, called "queue rings", to track the submission and completion of I/O requests, respectively.
 For storage devices, these are called the submission queue (SQ) and completion queue (CQ).
 Keeping these buffers shared between the kernel and application helps to boost the I/O performance by eliminating the need to issue extra and expensive system calls to copy these buffers between the two.
 According to the io_uring design paper, the SQ buffer is writable only by consumer applications, and the CQ buffer is writable only by the kernel.

+eBPF can be combined with io_uring.

 History

+The Linux kernel has supported asynchronous I/O since version 2.5, but it was seen as difficult to use and inefficient.
+This older API only supported certain niche use cases, notably it only enables asynchronous operation when using the O_DIRECT flag and while accessing already allocated files.
+This prevents utilizing the page cache, while also exposing the application to complex O_DIRECT semantics.
+Linux AIO also does not support sockets, so it cannot be used to multiplex network and disk I/O.